turbot/steampipe-plugin-openapi/docs/index.md

 For example:

-- `github.com/OAI/OpenAPI-Specification//examples/v2.0/json//*.json` matches all top-level OpenAPI definition files in the specified repository.
+- `github.com/OAI/OpenAPI-Specification//examples/v2.0/json//*.json` matches all top-level OpenAPI JSON definition files in the specified repository.
+- `github.com/OAI/OpenAPI-Specification//examples/v2.0/yaml//*.yaml` matches all top-level OpenAPI YAML definition files in the specified repository.
 - `github.com/OAI/OpenAPI-Specification//examples/v2.0//**/*.json` matches all OpenAPI definition files in the specified repository and all subdirectories.

 You can specify a subdirectory after a double-slash (`//`) if you want to download only a specific subdirectory from a downloaded directory.